-Occasionally we see stereotypes saying that the Japanese are all the same, and the same is true of other countries in Asia, where they claim that they all have the same face or look alike. is this really true?
+Every now and then we see stereotypes saying that the Japanese are all the same, the same happening with other Asian countries, where they say that everyone has the same face or looks alike. is this really true?

-I agree that even today I still have difficulties to differentiate the nationality of an Asian just seeing the person.
+I agree that to this day I still have difficulties differentiate the nationality of an Asian just seeing the person.
 But the case addressed in this matter is the easy recognition of people of the same nationality.

-Suppose you know a Japanese, will you be able to find him in the crowd if you get lost?
-If a group of Japanese friends take a picture together, will they be confused when they identify?
+Suppose you Know a Japanese man, will you be able to find him in the crowd if he gets lost?
+If a group of Japanese friends take a picture together, will they get confused when identifying?

 The Japanese are not the same!

-In the same way that we imagine the Japanese all the same and similar.
-Asians think the same way about Europeans and other Western nationalities.
-All of this happens because of a simple Bug in the Brain.
+In the same way that we imagine the Japanese all the same and alike.
+Asians think the same of Europeans and other Western nationalities.
+All this happens because of a simple Brain Bug.

 A scientific study took Europeans and Japanese and distributed photos of different ethnicities.
-The study found that volunteers easily decorated faces of people of the same ethnicity as them.
+The study found that the volunteers easily memorized the faces of people of the same ethnicity as them.

-It wasn't just a recognition test, the scientists examined the volunteers' brains in detail.
-Simply the Japanese thought those blond Europeans all looked alike and wondered how they managed to differentiate each other.
+It wasn't just a recognition test, the scientists looked closely at the volunteers' brains.
+The Japanese simply thought those blond Europeans were all alike and wondered how they managed to differentiate one another.

-The extra-striated cortex responsible for facial recognition and other parts of the brain used a much greater effort to try to reach a conclusion as to whether or not that European or Asian face had appeared before.
+The extrastriated cortex responsible for facial recognition and other parts of the brain used a much greater effort to try to come to a conclusion as to whether or not that European or Asian face had appeared before.

 Aren't the Japanese alike?